MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/files-in-native-mode.md

 ## What happens to Group files when you run the Native Mode Alignment tool?

 - Group files in Microsoft Azure are copied to SharePoint Document Library (SDL) for the group.
-- After group files are successfully copied to SharePoint, we delete the non-SharePoint version of the files.
+- After group files are successfully copied to SharePoint, we delete the non SharePoint version of the files.
-- Previously-deleted files for groups are deleted.
+- Previously deleted files for groups are deleted.
 - New files are uploaded to SharePoint.
 - Non-SharePoint group files are deleted *within 30 days* after the migration is completed.
 - For groups that have multiple files with the same name, duplicates are appended with _X, where X is an increasing number for each duplicate file (for example, file_1, file_2, file_3, and so on).